Find Affordable College Courses

 Lubbock, TX

-Texas Tech University did quite well in this year’s ranking of the best schools for physical sciences students.
-It came in at #9 on the list.
-Texas Tech is a very large public school located in the city of Lubbock.
+Texas Tech University landed the #9 spot in the 2023 rankings for the best physical sciences programs.
+Texas Tech is a fairly large public school located in the large city of Lubbock.

 After completing their degree, physical sciences graduates from Texas Tech carry an average student debtload of $25,683.

 University of North Texas landed the #10 spot in the 2023 rankings for the best physical sciences programs.
-Located in the medium-sized city of Denton, UNT is a public college with a very large student population.
+Located in the midsize city of Denton, UNT is a public school with a fairly large student population.

 On average, physical sciences graduates from UNT take out $27,000 in student loans while working on their degree.